XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 This adds a [`wx.StaticBox`](https://docs.wxpython.org/wx.StaticBox.html) with several new widgets, then uses the `AutoGridBagSizer` (defined above) to lay them out in 2×4 grid within the box.
 These new widgets are all static text to display [details of the account](accountroot.html), though some of them start with placeholder text.
 (Since they require data from the ledger, you have to wait for the worker thread to send that data back.)

 **Caution:** You may notice that even though the constructor for this class sees the `wallet` variable, it does not save it as a property of the object.
-This is because the wallet mostly needs to be managed by the worker thread, not the GUI thread, and updating it in both places might not be threadsafe.
+This is because the wallet mostly needs to be managed by the worker thread, not the GUI thread, and updating it in both places might not be thread-safe.

 Add a new `prompt_for_account()` method to the `TWaXLFrame` class: